 Ryan Clift’s Fun Fine Dining with Gummy Bears and Cocktails

 You can tell that Chef Ryan Clift and Head Bartender Joe Schofield from the Tippling Club in Singapore enjoy their work.
 Part of the daily tasks at this restaurant involve making around 1,200 gummy bears and creating delicious food and cocktail pairings.
-These two down-to-earth and personable guys presented on-stage together at Chef Alps and discussed the philosophy behind their current “Dreams and Desires” cocktail menu.
+These two down-to-earth and personable guys presented on-stage together at Chef Alps.
+They discussed the philosophy behind their current “Dreams and Desires” cocktail menu.

 How do you make something that tastes like a baby? – Chef Ryan Clift

 Working with International Flavors and Fragrances, the Tippling Club developed 12 drinks, each with a corresponding gummy bear.
 One surprising flavor is “Baby”—milk, vanilla, apricot, honey, citrus and gin.
 Others have names like Holiday, Beauty and Revenge.
-You receive a bag of these bears when you arrive at the bar, which you sample and decide what you like best.
-Then, the bartender prepares a special cocktail to match your flavor preference.
+You receive a bag of these bears when you arrive at the bar.
+Then, you try them and decide what you like best.
+Afterwards, the bartender prepares a special cocktail to match your flavor preference.

 This restaurant has a full-blown research and development kitchen, where Clift and Schofield develop their special recipes.
 For example, Schofield talked about a SonicPrep machine that uses ultrasonic waves to open and collapse oxygen molecules.
 For his Sonic Negroni, it generates a taste as if the drink had been aged, like a fine wine.